Debunking The Myths Of Becoming a Private Pay Therapist

 Private pay is different from private practice.
 Private practice is when you work for yourself.
 Private pay is the method in which you receive payment for services.

-This also allows you freedom to skip some of the processes and fine print associated with insurance companies.
+You can be free from some of the processes and fine print associated with insurance companies.
 Instead of getting credentialed with an insurance panel and following their rules, the bill goes straight to the client.

 Debunking Popular Private Pay Therapist Myths

-It’s likely that there's some grain of truth to myths, similar to rumors – these don’t just spring up out of nowhere after all.
+It’s likely that there's some grain of truth to myths, similar to rumors.
+These don’t just spring up out of nowhere after all.

 Myth 1: It’s Near-impossible To Grow Your Private Pay Therapist Income Without Insurance Panels Funneling Your Clients

-It means you’ve got to commit to the daily grind in the beginning, and do some things the old fashioned way – like networking and marketing yourself.
+What does this mean for you?
+It means you’ve got to commit to the daily grind in the beginning.
+You'll need to do some things the old fashioned way, like networking and marketing yourself.

-There are plenty of clients that will self-pay, and many thriving practices that operate this way.
-Some clients don’t have insurance and others have high deductibles that won’t bother using their policy.
+There are plenty of clients that will self-pay.
+I know because there are many thriving practices that operate this way.
+Some clients don’t have insurance and still need therapy.
+Others have high deductibles and won’t bother using their policy.
+The key is deciding who your target audience is and focusing your marketing efforts on them.

 Here are a few ideas to get you started: